Election policies and procedures

-The election of a scientist to the Fellowship of the Academy is a lengthy and rigorous process designed to ensure that the elections are thorough and fair.
+Election to the Fellowship of the Academy is a lengthy and rigorous process designed to ensure that the elections are thorough and fair.
 Twenty new Fellows are elected each year with up to two additional Fellows by Special Election every three years.
-The Academy's Council also has the discretion to elect up to two Corresponding Members each year from among distinguished scientists overseas who have a strong connection with Australia.
-There are currently more than 400 Fellows in the Academy.
-The number of Corresponding Members may never exceed 10% of the number of Fellows, and is currently below 7%.
+The Academy's Council may also elect up to two Corresponding Members each year from among distinguished scientists overseas.
+There are currently more than 450 Fellows in the Academy.

-The election process begins with the proposal of a candidate by at least four Fellows of the Academy: the proposal being submitted by 31 July each year.
-The election round finishes in mid March of the following year when the final ballot goes to the Fellowship.
-During the seven months in between there is an exhaustive process of collating documentation, gathering referees reports and investigation by Sectional Committees and Council.
+The election process begins with the proposal of a candidate by at least four Fellows of the Academy, submitted by 31 July each year.
+The election round finishes in mid-March of the following year when the final ballot is put to the entire Fellowship.
+During the seven months in between there is an exhaustive process of collating documentation, gathering referee reports and investigation by Sectional Committees and Council.

 What are the qualifications for election?

 The strict limitation imposed on the number of new Fellows elected each year is one of the instruments that assist in ensuring the scientific standing of Fellows.
-From 1954 to 1958, five new Fellows were elected.
-In 1958 this was increased to six, in 1970 to nine, in 1992 to twelve, in 2000 to sixteen and to twenty in 2012.
+When the Academy was established in 1954, five new Fellows were elected each year.
+Today, this has grown to 20, to reflect the growing number of eminent scientists living and working in Australia.

-The proposal of a candidate is assessed by one of thirteen committees of Fellows called Sectional Committees.
-After thorough scrutiny of the candidates’ documents, the Committees meet in Canberra in February: each Committee then drawing up a short-list of recommended candidates for Council’s consideration.
-Council selects, from the shortlisted candidates, a list of twenty to propose to the Fellowship in mid March for election.
+The proposal of a candidate is assessed by one of 13 committees of Fellows called Sectional Committees.
+After thorough scrutiny of the candidates’ documents, the Committees meet in Canberra in February: each Committee then draws up a short-list of recommended candidates for Council’s consideration.
+Council selects, from the shortlisted candidates, a list of 20 to propose to the Fellowship for election.

 The Academy's elected Secretaries for biological and physical sciences are responsible for allocating candidates to Sectional Committees.